João Maria Tudela: History

 Tudela worked first for the insurance company Companhia de Seguros Império and then in Shell, where he remained for a decade as a sales manager.
-By this time he developed his talent as a tennis player, becoming one of the best athletes of Mozambique in that sport.
+By this time he had developed a talent as a tennis player, becoming one of the best athletes of Mozambique in that sport.
 But João Maria Tudela's passion for music was huge and he never stopped singing, especially the Coimbra fado, and his fame became large in the whole of Mozambique.
 He also became interested in African music and rhythm.
-In subsequent years he continued to write and act in Mozambique, starting a partnership with the orchestra of Dan Hill.
+In subsequent years, he continued to write and act in Mozambique, starting a partnership with the orchestra of Dan Hill.
 In 1959 João Maria Tudela created his first and most successful song ever, Kanimambo, which made a big career in mainland Portugal, the United States and in South America.
 Always defending his status as amateur, he was invited to a tour in Brazil.
-In the return of this tour he performed through Portugal with great success, and a few months later he returned to stay definitely as a professional.
+Upon his return from this tour, he performed throughout Portugal with great success, and a few months later he returned to stay definitely as a professional.
 In the early sixties, João Maria Tudela entered the Portuguese art scene by the big door.
 His elegant style had earned him a legion of fans, and a career crowned with numerous awards, including the Critics Prize for Best TV in 1962.
 In 1968 he sang Ao Vento e às Andorinhas in the Festival RTP da Canção.
-During the same year, after being barred from returning to RTP following the interpretation of Cama 4, Sala 5, written by José Carlos Ary dos Santos and Nuno Nazareth Fernandes, Tudela resolves to end his career.
+During the same year, after being barred from returning to RTP following the interpretation of Cama 4, Sala 5, written by José Carlos Ary dos Santos and Nuno Nazareth Fernandes, Tudela resolved to end his career.
 The last years of his artistic career are marked by an increasing demand on the themes (lyrics and compositions), and a more critical approach to the policies of the Estado Novo regime.
 After the Carnation revolution (1974), Tudela only acted as an entertainer in a few RTP TV shows and theatre and casino performances.